prisma/specs/schema/Readme.md

 ##### Referencing Primary Composite Keys

 > ⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/prisma2/issues/815)

 You can also have relationships to composite primary keys